Book Summary: Leviathan by Thomas Hobbes

 In this chapter, Hobbes discusses the rights of sovereigns.
 He argues that the sovereign has the right to do whatever is necessary to maintain order and stability.
 Hobbes believes that the sovereign has the right to take away the rights of the people if necessary, and that the people should always obey the sovereign.

-See also Book Summary: Knowledge by Jennifer Nagel
+See also Book Summary: The Soul of the World by Roger Scruton

 Conclusion